Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 ## debug

 Create a profile named ``test`` in Firefox in the ``about:profiles`` page.
-Then you can login into Netflix and Prime video in the profile and then every time you run the command you dont have to login again.
+Then you can login into Netflix and Prime video in the profile and then every time you run the command you don't have to login again.

 ```npm run profile```